PyHDI/PyCoRAM/pages.md

 What's PyCoRAM?
 ==============================

-PyCoRAM is a Python-based Implementation of CoRAM (Connected RAM) Memory Architecture.
+PyCoRAM is a Python-based portable IP-core synthesis framework with CoRAM (Connected RAM) memory architecture.

-PyCoRAM generates AXI4 IP-core design from your computing kernel logic and memory access pattern descriptions in Python.
+PyCoRAM framework generates a portable IP-core package from computing logic descriptions in Verilog HDL and memory access pattern descriptions in Python.
-The generated IP-core can be used as a standard IP-core with other common IP-cores together on vendor-provided EDK.
+Designers can easily build an FPGA-based custom accelerator using a generated IP-core with any common IP-cores on vendor-provided EDA tools.
-PyCoRAM includes a Verilog-to-Verilog design translator and a Python-to-Verilog high-level synthesis compiler to generate a control logic of memory operations.
+PyCoRAM framework includes (1) the Verilog-to-Verilog design translation compiler and (2) the Python-to-Verilog high-level synthesis (HLS) compiler for generating control circuits of memory operations.

-PyCoRAM differs in some points from the original soft-logic implementation of CoRAM on existing FPGAs.
+There are some major differences between PyCoRAM and the original soft-logic implementation of CoRAM.

 * Memory access pattern representation in Python
-    - The original CoRAM uses C to represent a memory access pattern (control thread).
-In PyCoRAM, you can describe in easier way using popular scripting language.
+    - The original CoRAM uses C language to represent a memory access pattern (called 'control thread').
+    - In PyCoRAM, you can easily describe them by using popular lightweight scripting language.
-    - The Python script of memory access pattern is translated into hardware design of Verilog HDL by a Python-to-Verilog high-level synthesis compiler.
+    - A Python script of memory access patterns is translated into an RT-level hardware design in Verilog HDL by the Python-to-Verilog high-level synthesis compiler.
-* AMBA AXI4 Interconnection Support
+* Commercial interconnect supports (AMBA AXI4 and Altera Avalon)
     - The original CoRAM uses CONNECT to generate an on-chip interconnect.
-PyCoRAM compiler generates IP-core design for AXI4 interconnection from you computing kernel logic.
-AMBA AXI4 is standard interconnection architecture supported in various environments.
+    - PyCoRAM compiler generates a IP-core design with AMBA AXI4 or Altera Avalon.
+Both are commonly used on vendor-provided EDA tools.
 * Parameterized RTL Design Support
-    - The original CoRAM has some limitations in description of computing kernel logic.
-PyCoRAM has a sophisticated RTL analyzer to translate your logic design into suitable design for PyCoRAM.
+    - The original CoRAM has some limitations in Verilog HDL description of computing logic, such as no supports of generate statement.
+    - PyCoRAM has a sophisticated RTL analyzer/translator to convert RTL descriptions into synthesizable IP-core package under memory abstractions of CoRAM.

 Requirements
 ==============================